-1. The first question the effective decision-maker asks is: "Is this a generic situation or an exception?"
+1. The first question the effective decision maker asks is: "Is this a generic situation or an exception?"
 "Is this something that underlies a great many occurrences?
-Or is the occurrence a unique event that needs to be dealt with as such?"
-The generic always has to be answered through a rule, a principle.
-The exceptional can only be handled as such and as it comes.
+Or is the occurrence a unique event that needs to be dealt with as such?
+The genetic always has to be answered through a rule a principle.
+The exceptional can only be handled as sach and as it come rence is only a symptom.

-Strictly speaking, one might distinguish between four, rather than between two, different types of occurrences.
+Strictly speaking, one might listinguish between four, rather than between two, different types of occurrences.

-There is first the truly generic of which the individual occurrence is only a symptom.
+There is first the truly generic of which the individual occur-

-■ Most of the problems that come up in the course of the executive's work are of this nature.
+Most of the problems that come up in the course of the executive's work are of this nature.
 Inventory decisions in a business, for instance, are not "decisions."
 They are adaptations.
 The problem is generic.
 This is even more likely to be true of events within production.